-The test assumes that students are in the process of taking the core science course of study (three years or more) that will prepare them for college-level work and have completed a course in Earth science and/or physical science and a course in biology.
+The test assumes that students should be in the process of taking the core science course of study (three years or more) that will prepare them for college-level work and have completed a course in Earth science and/or physical science and a course in biology.

 The test presents several sets of scientific information, each followed by a number of multiple-choice test questions.
-The scientific information is presented in one of three different formats:
+The scientific information is conveyed in one of three different formats:

 - data representation (graphs, tables, and other schematic forms)

-- research summaries (descriptions of one or more related experiments)
+- research summaries (descriptions of several related experiments)

 - conflicting viewpoints (expressions of several related hypotheses or views that are inconsistent with one another)

 - recognize and understand the basic features of, and concepts related to, the provided information

 - examine critically the relationship between the information provided and the conclusions drawn or hypotheses developed

 - generalize from given information to gain new information, draw conclusions, or make predictions